 The curriculum for a Bachelor of Science in Economics requires a minimum of 120 credits, with at least 33 of those credits in the major.

-Students must complete MATH 141 Algebra with Applications or a higher level mathematics course and three credits in STAT 210 Basic Practice of Statistics or a higher level statistics class.
+Students must complete MATH 151 Precalculus Mathematics or MATH 200 Calculus with Analytic Geometry and three credits in STAT 210 Basic Practice of Statistics or a higher level statistics class.
 Juniors, seniors and graduate students who have completed baccalaureate degrees are eligible for enrollment in most upper-level (300- to 400-level) economics and business courses.

 Economics is the science of human choice, the study of how scarce resources are allocated among competing uses to satisfy human wants.
 Since many choices analyzed are made by or affect business decision-makers, economics is a unique blend of liberal arts and business.
 Therefore, the Department of Economics offers a Bachelor of Science in Economics conferred by the College of Humanities and Sciences with a core of liberal arts courses.
 The department also offers a Bachelor of Science in Economics conferred by the School of Business with a core of business courses.

 Economics teaches students how to analyze data and information and how to think strategically about business decision-making.
 Because of their broad analytical, quantitative and decision-making skills, students who major in economics are sought for a wide array of positions in management and sales.
 For example, firms hire economics majors as bank examiners, consultants, financial advisers, managers and sales personnel.
 Economics is excellent preparation for almost any job with the word “analyst” in its title — such as business, credit, economic, financial, market research or risk analyst.
 A degree in economics also is excellent preparation for entrepreneurship or for graduate studies in business, law or medicine.